wandb/docs/docs/guides/launch/launch_terminology.md

 #### Launch agent
 Launch agents are lightweight, persistent programs that periodically check Launch queues for jobs to execute.
 When a Launch agent receives a job, it first creates or pulls the image from the job definition then runs it on the target resource.

 One agent may poll multiple queues, however the agent must be configured properly to support all of the backing target resources for each queue it is polling.
+[LINK]

+#### Launch agent environment
+The agent environment is the environment where a launch agent is running, polling for jobs.
+[LINK]

 :::info
-The agent's runtime environment is independent of the target resources.
-In other words, agents may be deployed anywhere as long as they are configured sufficiently to access the required resources.
+The agent's runtime environment is independent of a queue's target resource.
+In other words, agents can be deployed anywhere as long as they are configured sufficiently to access the required target resources.
 :::